 Are you looking for volunteer opportunities for seniors?
 Whether you’re a mature traveller embarking on a career break, a senior seeking retired volunteer opportunities, or if you’re wanting to explore a meaningful form of travel, volunteering abroad as a senior provides the perfect opportunity to experience a new country and culture, while supporting volunteer projects in communities that value your support.

-International Volunteer HQ is proud to support thousands of seniors volunteering abroad in over 40 countries across Africa, Asia, Central America, South America, North America, Europe, the Caribbean and Pacific.
+International Volunteer HQ is proud to support thousands of seniors and retirees volunteering abroad in over 50 destinations across Africa, Asia, Central America, South America, North America, Europe, the Caribbean and Pacific.

 We’re here to make it easy and affordable to organise an international volunteer trip, no matter what your age.
 As an IVHQ volunteer, you’ll be connected with a dedicated volunteer expert to support you every step of the way.
 You can choose to volunteer at any time of the year, for anywhere between 1 week and 24 weeks, and program fees start from just $180 for 1 week.